ricmars/mealow/DEPLOYMENT.md

 2. Verify environment variables are set correctly
 3. Test database connectivity
 4. Check browser console for client-side errors

+### Build Process

+The build process includes:
+1. `npm install` - Installs dependencies (warnings about deprecated packages are normal)
+2. `npm run vercel-build` - Builds the React frontend with Vite
+3. Server deployment - Express server is deployed as a serverless function

+### Environment Variables Required

+Make sure these are set in your Vercel project settings:
+- `DATABASE_URL` (required) - PostgreSQL connection string
+- `NODE_ENV` (optional) - Set to "production" for production builds

 ## File Structure for Vercel